testdoc/testdoc.github.io/README.md

-## Instructions for Contributing to the Docs/Website
+## This is a copy Instructions for Contributing to the Docs/Website

 Welcome!
 We are very pleased you want to contribute to the documentation and/or website for Kubernetes.